Nearly $300,000 still missing from armored truck in N.J. highway mishap

 Nearly $300,000 remained missing on Friday from more than half a million dollars in cash that went flying from a Brink's armored truck on a New Jersey highway, authorities said.

-East Rutherford police revealed Friday that two bags, one with $140,000 and the other with $370,000, fell out of that truck, leading to a wild scene on Route 3 West shortly after 8:30 a.m. on Thursday.
+East Rutherford police revealed Friday that two bags, one with $140,000 and the other with $370,000, fell out of the truck when a rear door malfunctioned, leading to a wild scene on Route 3 West shortly after 8:30 a.m. on Thursday.

 Good Samaritans and Brinks employees recovered $205,375 of that flying money on the scene, police said.